Why do we teach this? Why do we teach it in the way we do?

 - Ensuring children have the opportunities to talk about and plan their writing

-- A solid understanding of grammar and ability to use it for effect (separate SPaG policy pending).
+- A solid understanding of grammar and ability to use it for effect (see SPaG Policy).

 - Giving children opportunity to draft, plan, write, evaluate, revise and edit their own work as well as offer feedback on the work of their peers

-- To be able to spell, not only the prescribed spelling words but also beyond, through the teaching of spelling rules (separate SPaG policy pending).
+- To be able to spell, not only the prescribed spelling words but also beyond, through the teaching of spelling rules (see SPaG Policy).

 - Take pride in their work and its presentation, including their handwriting (handwriting policy pending).